-Dr. Reich will be teaching Physics 309 – Wave Phenomena with Biophysical Applications in Spring 2016.
+Dr. Reich will be teaching Physics AS 171.309 – Wave Phenomena with Biophysical Applications in Spring 2016.

-It is an introduction to wave phenomena, primarily through study of biophysical probes that depend on the interaction of electromagnetic radiation with matter.
-Topics include Fourier Analysis; standing waves; sound and hearing; diffraction and crystallography; geometrical and physical optics – the physics of modern light microscopy; NMR and MRI.
-Occasional laboratory exercises are included.
-Pre-reqs are one year of physics and Calc-II.
+Introduction to wave phenomena, primarily through study of biophysical probes that depend on the interaction of electromagnetic radiation with matter.
+Topics include Fourier Analysis; standing waves; sound and hearing; diffraction and crystallography; geometrical and physical optics – the physics of modern light microscopy; quantum mechanics – how living things absorb light; NMR and MRI.
+Occasional laboratory exercises are included during sections.